All-rounder: A Flexible AI Accelerator with Diverse Data Format Support and Morphable Structure for Multi-DNN Processing: Flexibly Fusible and Fissionable MAC Array

-Fig.~\ref{fig:mac_array_overall}-(a-d) represents a design hierarchy of our proposed MAC array.
-The MAC array consists of four array blocks, and each array block consists of seven subarrays and one last row MAC unit (LRMU).
-Each subarray consists of 9$\times$64 MAC units, and the LRMU is composed of 1$\times$64 MAC units.
-Multiplexers exist between subarrays and array blocks as shown in Fig.~\ref{fig:mac_array_overall}-(c).
-They serve as data transfer by connecting subarrays and a LRMU in an array block or fusing subarrays and LRMUs between array blocks.
-The multiplexer logic of the formal is called a local bridge logic, and the latter is called a global bridge logic.
-Fig.~\ref{fig:mac_array_overall}-(d) represents a schematic diagram of a MAC unit designed with our proposed multiplier.
+Fig.~\ref{fig:mac_array_overall}-(a-d) show the design hierarchy of our proposed morphable MAC array.
+The MAC array consists of four array blocks, each containing seven subarrays and one Last Row MAC Unit (LRMU).
+Each subarray comprises 9$\times$64 MAC units, and the LRMU consists of 1$\times$64 MAC units.
+Multiplexers are positioned between subarrays and array blocks as shown in Fig.~\ref{fig:mac_array_overall}-(c).
+These multiplexers serve as data routers by connecting subarrays and an LRMU within the array block or fusing subarrays and LRMUs between the array blocks.
+The multiplexer logic in the former case is referred to as local bridge logic, while in the latter, it is referred to as global bridge logic.
+Fig.~\ref{fig:mac_array_overall}-(d) presents a block diagram of a MAC unit designed with our proposed multiplier.